 However, this is far from the truth—there are many negligent motorist behaviors that can contribute to a collision, including the following.

 When you hire a Chicago personal injury lawyer from Duncan Law Group, you can trust that your case is in the right hands.
 Our firm has recovered tens of millions of dollars on behalf of past clients, and we are prepared to do the same for you.
-Not only has our lead attorney been named to the Super Lawyers® list for four years running, but he has even been named to The National Trial Lawyers: Top 40 Under 40.
+Not only has our lead motorcycle accident attorney been named to the Super Lawyers® list for four years running, but he has even been named to The National Trial Lawyers: Top 40 Under 40.

 When you call on our firm to handle your motorcycle accident claim, you will also benefit from a decade of legal experience.
 Let our Chicago motorcycle accident lawyers help you.
 Get started today by calling (312) 202-3283 and taking advantage of our free case evaluation!